brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_rdf.rst

 :attr:`compute_rdf`
 ===================

-This keyword is used to compute the radial distribution function (:term:`RDF`) for the whole system or pairs of species.
+This keyword is used to compute the radial distribution function (:term:`RDF`) for all atoms or pairs of species.
 It works for both classical :term:`MD` and :term:`PIMD`.
 The results will be written to the :ref:`rdf.out <rdf_out>` file.